fastapi/typer/docs/tutorial/parameter-types/number.md

 Usage: main.py [OPTIONS] ID
 Try "main.py --help" for help.

-Error: Invalid value for "ID": 1002 is not in the valid range of 0 to 1000.
+Error: Invalid value for 'ID': 1002 is not in the valid range of 0 to 1000.

 // Pass an invalid age
 $ python main.py 5 --age 15